MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/scom/manage-security-create-crossplat-credentials.md

 3. Select **Next** to continue with the wizard.

-### To set an unprivileged credential with elevation for a monitoring account
+### Set an unprivileged credential with elevation for a monitoring account

 1. On the **Account Credentials** page, enter a user name, a password, and the password confirmation.